Side Effects and Safety Information

 BENLYSTA demonstrated a consistent safety profile after being studied in more clinical trials than any other lupus medicine or medicine for lupus nephritis, including the largest clinical trial in patients with lupus nephritis.
 BENLYSTA was studied in 8 different clinical trials that included diverse patient populations.

-Your healthcare provider can help you make an informed decision about the potential risks and benefits of lupus treatment based on your individual needs.
+Your doctor can help you make an informed decision about the potential risks and benefits of lupus treatment based on your individual needs.

 Do not receive BENLYSTA if you are allergic to belimumab or any ingredients in BENLYSTA.
 See the end of the Medication Guide for a complete list of ingredients in BENLYSTA.

-Before you receive BENLYSTA, tell your healthcare provider about all of your medical conditions, including if you:
+Before you receive BENLYSTA, tell your doctor about all of your medical conditions, including if you:

 • think you have an infection or have infections that keep coming back.
-You should not receive BENLYSTA if you have an infection unless your healthcare provider tells you to.
+You should not receive BENLYSTA if you have an infection unless your doctor tells you to.
 See “What is the most important information I should know about BENLYSTA?"

 • have or have had mental health problems such as depression or thoughts of suicide.